yuno-payments/yuno-docs/docs/Payment Features/subscriptions/index.md

 > 📘 **Subscriptions vs Stored Credentials**
 >
-> * **Subscriptions** (this page): Creates automated recurring billing.
-Yuno automatically charges customers according to your defined schedule.
+> * **Subscriptions** (this page): Yuno's recurrence engine.
+You provide instructions and frequency once, then Yuno automatically sends transactions on your behalf.
-> * **Stored Credentials**: Information added to payment requests including the payment type.
-Does not create subscriptions or automatic charges.
+> * **Stored Credentials**: You control the recurrence.
+You're responsible for sending each transaction according to your own schedule.
 See [Stored Credentials](doc:stored-credentials).

 ## Benefits of using Yuno subscriptions